-Take the Bike KC Plan Online Survey – Please take a few moments to share your thoughts on bicycling in Kansas City, Missouri today and let us know which improvements the plan should address.
+The Bike KC Plan Online Survey has closed!
+Thank you for your participation!
+More than 1,500 respondents shared their thoughts on bicycling in KCMO and let us know which improvements the plan should address.

 KC Bike Plan Steering Committee Presentation

 KC Master Bicycle Master Plan Technical Committee Presentation #1

 Bicycle Network Demand Analysis – Report prepared by BikeWalkKC

 More details on the Bicycle Network Demand Analysis report

 Joseph Blankenship – City Planning and Development Dept. Project Manager

 Wes Minder – City Manager’s Office Plan Implementation Manager